Intact forest landscape: Conservation value

 Most of the world's original forests have either been lost to conversion or altered by logging and forest management.
 Forests that still combine large size with insignificant human influence are becoming increasingly important as their global extent continues to shrink.

 Ecosystems are generally better able to support their natural biological diversity and ecological processes the lower their exposure to humans and the greater their area.
 They are also better able to absorb and recover from disturbance (resistance and resilience).

 Fragmentation and loss of natural habitats are the main factors threatening plant and animal species with extinction.
 Forest biodiversity largely depends on intact forest landscapes.
 Large roaming animals (such as forest elephants, great apes, bears, wolves, tigers, jaguars, eagles, deer, etc.) especially require that intact forest landscapes be preserved.
 Loss of natural habitat can occur through introduction of forest monoculture or by even aged timber management, which are also destructive of biodiversity and wildlife abundance.
 For example, many wildlife species such as the wild turkey depend upon variegation of tree ages and sizes for its optimal sub-canopy flight; forests that have been managed for even aged composition fail to achieve abundance values of the wild turkey and many other organisms.

 Large natural forest areas are also important for maintaining ecological processes and supplying ecosystem services like water and air purification, nutrient cycling, carbon sequestration, erosion and flood control.

 The conservation value of forest landscapes that are free from human disturbance is therefore high, although it varies among regions.
 At the same time the cost of conserving large unpopulated areas is often low.
 The same factors that have kept them from being developed, such as remoteness and low economic value, also help to reduce the cost of protecting them.

 Several international initiatives to protect forest biodiversity (CBD), to reduce carbon emissions from deforestation and forest degradation (IGBP, REDD), and to stimulate use of sustainable forest management practices (FSC) require that large natural forest areas be preserved.
-Mapping, conservation and monitoring of intact forest landscapes is a therefore a task of global importance.
+Mapping, conservation and monitoring of intact forest landscapes is therefore a task of global importance.